 ARTERY.
 Any relatively large blood vessel carrying blobd (not necessarily oxygenated) from the heart towards the tissues.
 Vertebrate arterieshave thick elastic walls of smooth muscle and connective tissue(larger ones have capillaries in them), damping blood pressurechanges.
 Their innermost layer is endothelium, as with all vertebrate blood vessels.
 They divide repeatedly to form arterioles.

 ARTHROPODA.
 The largest phylum iri the animal kingdom in terms of both number of taxa and (protozoans probably notwithstanding) biomass.
 Bilaterally symmetrical and metamerically segmented coelomates, with appendages on some or all segments (somites).
 A chitinous cuticle provides the exoskeleton, flexible to provide joints.
 Haemocoele is the main body cavity (coelom reduced).
 They lack true nephridia and cilia (onychophorans have the latter); with annelidlikecentral nervous system and one or more pairs of coelomoducts acting as gonoducts or excretory ducts.
 Taxonomy varies.
 Thirteen classes are widely recognized, including: Pnychophora (peripatids), Myriapoda (centipedes and millipedes), Insecta (insects), Trilobita(trilobites, extinct), Merostomata (king, or horseshoe crabs Bnd extincteurypterids), Arachnida (scorpions, spiders, harvestmen, solfugids, mites and ticks), Crustacea (crabs, prawns and shrimps, water-fleas).
 The extent and patterning of TAGMOSIS reflects the locomotory method, while appendages have proved marvelously adaptable and account in large measure fo: the success of the group.
-There appear to be ,three major evolutionary lineages: the Onychophora-Myriapoda-&secta group, the Merostomata- Arachnida-Trilobita group, and then Crustacea.
+There appear to be ,three major evolutionary lineages: the Onychophora-Myriapoda-§a group, the Merostomata- Arachnida-Trilobita group, and then Crustacea.
 The phylum may be regarded as a GRAPE, a polyphyletic origin not yet discounted.

 ARTICULAR CARTILAGE., Cartilage providing the articulating surfaces of vertebrate joints.